 It’s Not About the Teaching

 Perhaps you need a concentrated few days to sit and listen to all of this information, and that’s certainly a way to receive value from attending a conference.
-However, I like to focus on what cannot be gathered any other way, something that can only happen at a conference: the networking.
+However, I like to focus on what cannot be gathered any other way, something that can only happen at a conference: networking.

 A conference provides a unique opportunity for a large number of people, away from work, with similar interests to mingle and get to know each other.
 The type of networking I’m talking about is not simply running around distributing your business card to as many people as possible.
-In fact, I suggest not even using business cards (you’ll see why here in a bit).
+I suggest not even using business cards (you’ll see why here in a bit).
 Conferences involve learning together, processing that learning, sharing experiences, and hanging out during meals and evening activities.

 There is no way to know exactly how the networking opportunities will turn out at a conference.
-In fact, I’ve always been surprised by the positive experiences that have come my way due to speaking to the right people at conferences.
+I’ve always been surprised by the positive experiences that have come my way due to speaking to the right people at conferences.
 When I say “the right people”, you have no way of knowing who these people are.
 While we would all love to have some uninterrupted time with some of the keynote speakers, it might just be the unassuming person next to you that is looking for someone like you to work with on a lucrative project.
-Perhaps that person will be the one to respond when you are looking for a new job, and wants to recommend you to their supervisor.
+Perhaps that person will be the one to respond when you are looking for a new job and wants to recommend you to their supervisor.
 You never know, you can’t expect it, all you can do is put yourself out there and be intentional about taking advantage of the conference.

 Before the Conference